 When and how did you realise that this is what you want to do?

-You have won many awards and recognitions over the years.
-But what were the hurdles you had to face initially to reach where you are today?
+What are the hurdles you had to face to reach where you are today?

 Please share some of the highpoints of your journey?

-What is in the pipeline in terms of your work currently?
+What is in the pipeline in terms of your work currently for Tamara?
+Are there any expansion plans?